What is an EIN and Why Do I Need One?

 Your business requires an EIN if:

-- You have a solo 401(k) retirement plan or Keogh plan
+• You have a solo 401(k) retirement plan or other self-employed retirement plan (sometimes called Keogh plans).

 The EIN application is free, and you can apply by phone, mail, fax, or online.
 To do so, you must fill out Form SS-4, Application for Employer Identification Number.